viaacode/culturize-web/README.md

 'docker volume ls' after you identified the database volume (will have db in it's name) you can remove it with 'docker volume rm <volume-name>'.

+##### Starting
+In the case culturize-web containers are down, use `docker-compose -f docker-compose.yml up -d` to start the containers.

 ## API documentation: